Code-Institute-Submissions/flask_book_review/readme.md

 For the sake of this project, this method for storing images has been kept, however in the future I would like to incorporate a system that would allow images to be stored locally.

 ## UX and UI
+* Identified during planning:
+    - Who are my audience?
+    - What do they want to achieve?
+    - Was it in line with what I wanted them to achieve?

-My goals:
+* My goals:
-    - Build a website that was simple and easy to manoeuvre through and understand,
-    - Allow users to easily reach their destination,
     - Create a mobile first website that was responsive,
+    - Build a website that is easy to understand and manoeuvre through, ensuring users can quickly identify the different areas of the website and perform the tasks they want to achieve:
+        * Viewing different book categories, add/edit/delete a book, filter books etc.
     - Have an appealing aesthetic.

-How was it achieved?
+* How was it achieved?
-    - I used Balsamiq to create wireframes in order to achieve this goal.
+    - I used Balsamiq to create wireframes in order to achieve these goals.
     - Balsamiq allowed me to see how easy it was to see where everything was located, but also whether it was appealing for the user.
     - Bootstrap column and row features allowed me to incorporate a mobile first design.
+    - Manual testing was performed to ensure the website was responsive as intended.

 ## Features